hiimjasmine00/gd-plist-parser/README.md

 # Features
 Geometry Dash PLIST Parser property list files linking Geometry Dash spritesheets to show information in a variety of ways, whether it be a JSON, sprite info, saving a sprite, or saving all sprites.
-The resource path is customizable from your user profile directory.

 ```
 > gd-plist-parser